Mike de Sousa is a content philanthropist who creates social publications, music, art, literature, and photography.

 THE NEED FOR ART LOVER VIP

 Mike has created public art that is accessible and enjoyed without charge since 1982.
-He has published online for twenty years and has met all the costs associated with the development of his work and its publication.
+He has published online for well over twenty years and has met all the costs associated with the development of his work and its publication.